-Today, back by popular demand is Miguel Mateas, a Clinical Nutritional Neuroscientist who studies how the microbiota affects the brain.
+Today, back by popular demand is Miguel Mateas, a Clinical Nutritional Neuroscientist who studies how the microbiota affects the brain through the microbiota-gut-brain axis.
 Diversity and abundance in gut microbiota leads to a healthy and balanced system, called eubiosis.
 But when that balance is lost, the gut’s ability to absorb nutrients suffers, which is called dysbiosis.

 Read a breakdown and summary of the article here.